 ERS and the RIDGE Centers host the Food and Nutrition Assistance RIDGE Program Conference in the Fall of each year at which RIDGE researchers present findings of completed projects.
 This year’s RIDGE Conference will be held on Thursday, October 9, 2014, at the Association of Public and Land Grant Universities (APLU), 1307 New York Avenue, NW, Washington, DC.
-See the RIDGE Centers at IRP and SRDC for findings from research projects delivered at past conferences and abstracts of new studies slated for presentation at the 2014 conference.
+A preliminary agenda is available.
+If you wish to attend, please email Alex Majchrowicz (email@example.com).
+Attendance is free but registration is required due to limited space and security requirements.
+For findings from research projects delivered at past conferences and abstracts of new studies slated for presentation at the 2014 conference, see the RIDGE Centers at IRP and SRDC.

 Research Project Summaries